José Onuchic

 José Nelson Onuchic (born Sao Paulo, Brazil) is a Brazilian and American physicist, the Harry C & Olga K Wiess Professor of Physics at Rice University.
 He does research in molecular biophysics, condensed matter chemistry, and genetic networks, and is known for the folding funnel hypothesis stating that the native state of a protein is a deep minimum of free energy for the protein's natural conditions among its possible configurations.
 He was the college master for Lovett College at Rice University from 2014 to 2019.

 Education

 Onuchic studied at the University of São Paulo, where he earned a B.S. degree in electrical engineering (1980) and in physics in 1981.
 He subsequently earned his Master of Science degree in applied physics in 1982.
 He studied at the California Institute of Technology under John Hopfield, earning his doctorate in 1987.

 Academic career

-After postdoctoral studies at the University of California in Santa Barbara, and a brief faculty position returning to the University of São Paulo, he moved to the University of California, San Diego in 1990.
+After postdoctoral studies at the University of California, Santa Barbara, and a brief faculty position returning to the University of São Paulo, he moved to the University of California, San Diego in 1990.
 He joined Rice University as the Harry C & Olga K Wiess Professor of Physics and Astronomy in 2011.